HWal/ESP8266_HAN_Receive_Web_Relay_Output/README.md

 Required software
 -----------------
-The sketch "HAN_Receive_Double_Command.ino", the COM/serial driver for the USB to serial chip, and the necessary Arduino libraries (see below)
+The sketch "Han_Receive_Web_Relay_Output.ino", the COM/serial driver for the USB to serial chip, and the necessary Arduino libraries (see below)

 Get started (Windows 10)
 ------------------------
 Install the latest Arduino for Windows from here: https://www.arduino.cc/en/Main/Software (should be 1.6.7 or newer).

 Install Python 2.7 which can be found here: https://www.python.org/ .
-During the install, remember to check the option that adds path to Python 2.7 to the environment variables.
+During the install, remember to check the option that adds the path to Python 2.7 to the environment variables.
+More about the Python programs at the bottom of this page.

 Configure the Arduino application
 ---------------------------------